highlightjs/highlight.js/.github/ISSUE_TEMPLATE/language-request.md

     Highlight.js does not have a fundamental plan for implementing new languages
     - i.e., the core team doesn't usually develop new languages.
 The core team instead focuses on parser development, bugs, and supporting the existing languages.
-Core also currently does not have time to review, merge and maintain any additional languages (fixing bugs, dealing with issues, etc).
+They also currently does not have time to review, merge and maintain any additional languages (fixing bugs, dealing with issues, etc).

     Instead, the project works by encouraging 3rd party language grammars from